Public diplomacy and strategic communications are not the same – and it matters

 If you work in development program delivery, this article clarifies two powerful – but often confused – streams of program communications that shape perception, partnership and impact.

-In the world of development, the term communications covers many tactical and strategic skills and purposes, but it is important to recognise that is it not a single, catch-all function.
+In the world of development, the term communications covers many tactical and strategic skills and purposes, but it is important to recognise there is no single, catch-all function.

 Within the bilateral development program landscape, there are distinct communications disciplines with different objectives, audiences and measures of success.
-Two of the most critical, and often confused, are public diplomacy and strategic communications.
+Two of the most critical, and often confused, are contributions to a donor’s public diplomacy efforts and a program’s strategic communications.

 Understanding their differences is not just a matter of semantics, but is essential to making development programs more effective.